solid/process/panels.md

 All Panels can be reached on [public-solid@w3.org](https://lists.w3.org/Archives/Public/public-solid/)

+There is a weekly W3C Solid Community Group call to review all panels on Thursdays alternating between 1000CEST and 1600CEST on https://zoom.us/j/121552099.
+See [here](https://www.w3.org/community/solid/wiki/Meetings) to read the minutes of previous calls, find out the agenda and exact time of the next call, or to add an item to the next agenda.

+You can also read weekly updates of all panels on [This Week in Solid](https://github.com/solid/information/blob/master/weekly-updates/this-week-in-solid.md).

 ## Accessibility Panel
 How to ensure that the technical decisions are taking accessibility considerations into account.